tmajlund/webshop-app/README.md

 1. Clone this repository
 2. Run `webshop-sqript.sql`.
 Make sure you have the correct path in the script, depending on where you have SSMS installed.
-3. Unzip `WebshopWebAPI.zip` and run it using Visual Studio.
+3. Run `WebshopWebAPI` using Visual Studio.
 Have it running in the background.
 4. Open command prompt and change directory to the application
 5. Run `npm install`
 6. Run `npm start`